 In contrast to fabless semiconductor companies, our internal manufacturing capacity provides us with greater control over manufacturing costs and the ability to implement process and production improvements which can favorably impact gross profit margins.
 Our internal manufacturing capacity also allows for better control over delivery schedules, improved consistency over product quality and reliability and improved ability to protect intellectual property from misappropriation.
-However, having internal manufacturing capacity exposes us to the risk of under-utilization of manufacturing capacity that results in lower gross profit margins, particularly during downtums in the semiconductor industry.
+However, having internal manufacturing capacity exposes us to the risk of under-utilization of manufacturing capacity that results in lower gross profit margins, particularly during downturns in the semiconductor industry.

 Our products and services require investments in capital equipment.
 Analog and mixed-signal manufacturing facilities and processes are typically distinguished by the design and process implementation expertise rather than the use of the most advanced equipment.
 These processes also tend to migrate more slowly to smaller geometries due to technological barriers and increased costs.
 For example, some of our products use high-voltage technology that requires larger geometries and that may not migrate to smaller geometries for several years, if at all.
 Additionally, the performance of many of our products is not necessarily dependent on geometry.
 As a result, our manufacturing base and strategy do not require substantial investment in leading edge process equipment, allowing us to utilize our facilities and equipment over an extended period of time with moderate required capital investments.
-Generally, incremental capacity expansions in our business line of the market result in more moderate industry capacity expansion as compared to leading edge processes.
-As a result, this market, and we, specifically, are less likely to experience significant industry overcapacity, which can cause product prices to decline significantly.
+Generally, incremental capacity expansions in our business line of the market result in more moderate industry capacity expansion as compared to leading edge process decline significantly.
 In general, we seek to invest in manufacturing capacity that can be used for multiple high-value applications over an extended period of time.
 We believe this capital investment strategy enables us to optimize our capital investments and facilitates deeper and more diversified product and service offerings.